ricardobranco777/xhash/README.md

 # xhash
 This Go program uses goroutines to calculate multiple hashes on strings, files and directories.
 By default it reads from standard input.
+It can be used as a drop-in replacement for the GNU **coreutils** when hard-linked as **md5sum**, etc. and it actually supports the `--zero` option with `--check`.
+The output format is fully configurable.

 ## Examples: